Corpus separatum (Jerusalem): United States

-The United States has never officially relinquished its early support of the corpus separatum.
+The United States did not officially relinquish its early support of the corpus separatum principle until 2017, when it recognized Jerusalem as the capital of Israel.
 On 23 October 1995, the Congress passed the advisory Jerusalem Embassy Act saying that "Jerusalem should be recognized as the capital of the State of Israel; and the United States Embassy in Israel should be established in Jerusalem no later than May 31, 1999"; nevertheless, the Act contained a provision allowing the President to suspend the motion.
 Indeed, from 1998 to 2017, the congressional suggestion to relocate the embassy from Tel Aviv was suspended semi-annually by every sitting president, each time noting its necessity "to protect the national security interests of the United States".

 During his first presidential campaign, Donald Trump announced that he would move the US embassy to Jerusalem.
 As president, he said in an interview in February 2017 to the Israeli newspaper Israel Hayom that he was studying the issue.
 While Trump decided in May not to move the embassy to Jerusalem "for now," to avoid provoking the Palestinians, on 6 December 2017 he recognized Jerusalem as the capital of Israel and has begun the process of moving the embassy to the city.
-Guatemala followed the US in moving their consulate to Jerusalem.
+Guatemala followed the United States in moving its consulate to Jerusalem.

-Since the U.S. Congress does not control U.S. foreign policy, despite the Embassy Act, official U.S. documents and websites did not refer to Jerusalem as the capital of Israel.
+Since the Congress does not control U.S. foreign policy, despite the Embassy Act, official U.S. documents and websites did not refer to Jerusalem as the capital of Israel.
 However, this changed with the recognition of Jerusalem as Israel's capital by Donald Trump.